ceejbot/soulsy/README.md

 ## Building

 Soulsy is a Rust and C++ project, using CMake to drive Cargo to build the Rust parts.
 The application logic is implemented in Rust, with a bridge to the C++ libraries required to implement an SKSE plugin.
-I have not attempted to build it anywhere other than on Windows.
-(The Rust side builds anywhere, but the C++ side does not.)
+It requires the following to build:

 - [Rust](https://rustup.rs) set up for Windows (not for WSL)
 - [Visual Studio 2022](https://visualstudio.microsoft.com) with C++ compilers installed